MagicMirrorOrg/MagicMirror-Documentation/configuration/introduction.md

 ##### Two Screens:

 A user has two monitors running on a Pi4B.
 User wants to show cameras on one monitor, and wants to show informational panels on the other.
 Both Monitors are set up to 1920x1080 resolution, and within the Pi's OS, they're virtually located so left monitor is directly left of the right monitor, creating a effective 3840x1080 screen.
-User also uses the MagicMirror server on other computers within his firewalled network to double check information easily.

 User would have to set up two config files, one custom.css, and two starting scripts to do so.
 User would use method of choice to launch starting scripts (e.g.: `PM2`).

-Starting Script 1 (mm.sh):
+Starting Script 1 (EG: mm.sh):

 ```bash
 cd ~/MagicMirror
 npm start
 ```

-Starting Script 2 (mm2.sh):
+Starting Script 2 (EG: mm2.sh):

 ```bash
 cd ~/MagicMirror